jjosca/prework-study-guide2/README.md

 ## Usage

-Using the Prework Study Guide is simple just review the provided notes.
+Using the Prework Study Guide is simple, just review the provided notes.
 Not sure what to study first?
 Open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
 A console panel should open either below or to the side of the webpage in the browser.
 There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.

 ## Credits